 1988 saw the introduction of the tri-sector Autospec at the IMSC Conference in Bordeaux France.
-This sector instrument, of geometry EBE, used the energy and angular focusing properties of the three sectors to fulfil the doublefocusing requirements of the ion beam at the detector, while still having the advantages of both the 70 series (forward geometry, ZAB series geometry, success in the analysis of large biomolecules, also meant it produced little fragmentation and little structural information.
-This prompted the development of commercial tandem mass spectrometers with the production of a four-sector ZAB-HF instrument of BEEI geometry (1984), with a collision cell positioned between the two electric sectors.
-The extended geometry ZAB-SE BEEB foursector was produced in VG ZAB four sector tandem mass spectrometer 1986, with a floor space requirement of 9m x 3.5m VG Analytical also introduced the first commercial magnetic sector-quadrupole hybrid MS/MS instrument, the VG 70-EQ that consisted of a VG-70E for precursor ion selection, an RFinstruments.
+This sector instrument, of geometry EBE, used the energy and angular focusing properties of the three sectors to fulfil the doublefocusing requirements of the ion beam at the detector, while still having the advantages of both the 70 series (forward geometry, EB) and ZAB series (reverse geometry, BE) instruments.